 Victoria is a very small town located in the state of Virginia.
 With a population of 1,677 people and two constituent neighborhoods, Victoria is the 224th largest community in Virginia.

-Unlike some towns, Victoria isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Victoria are a mix of both white- and blue-collar jobs.
+Victoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Victoria is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Victoria who work in office and administrative support (16.84%), sales jobs (12.03%), and law enforcement and fire fighting (8.42%).
+There are especially a lot of people living in Victoria who work in office and administrative support (17.13%), sales jobs (12.15%), and law enforcement and fire fighting (9.94%).

-The rate of college-level education in Victoria is quite a bit lower than the national average among all cities of 21.84%: just 12.68% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Victoria with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.82% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Victoria is English.
 Other important languages spoken here include Spanish and Arabic.